Buderim - South

 Buderim - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Buderim - South, as per the latest Census, consisted of 71.2% houses and 28.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 74.1% houses and 25.9% other dwellings.
-Home ownership in Buderim - South was 35.7%, with the rest either mortgaged (38.7%) or rented (25.6%).
-The median monthly mortgage repayment was $2,000, aligning with Non-Metro Qld's average.
-The median weekly rent figure was $450, compared to Non-Metro Qld's $465.
-Nationally, Buderim - South's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Buderim - South, as per the latest Census data, 71.2% of dwellings were houses with the remaining 28.8% being semi-detached homes, apartments, and other types.
+In comparison, Non-Metro Qld had 74.1% houses and 25.9% other dwellings.
+Home ownership in Buderim - South was 35.7%, with mortgaged properties at 38.7% and rented ones at 25.6%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Non-Metro Qld's average.
+The median weekly rent was $450 compared to Non-Metro Qld's $465.
+Nationally, Buderim - South's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing